← Back to wiki

 How to Use It

-Roast wedges with olive oil (essential for carotenoid absorption).
+Roast wedges with olive oil — fat is essential for carotenoid absorption.
 Puree into soups with ginger or sage.
 Add to risotto for a creamy, sweet base.
 Save and toast the seeds separately for fiber and zinc.
+Choose deep orange varieties for maximum carotenoid content.

 What to Pair It With